-I am a social historian of settler colonialism and empire in northern North America (Canada) and the British Empire, with a particular specialization in the nineteenth- and early-twentieth-century history of British Columbia.
-Both deeply rooted in place and transnational in its framing, my recent work has been underpinned by my broad contention that family, affect, and the everyday have been critical parts of settler colonial projects – intimate and political histories at the foundations of the world in which we live today.
+I am an historian of settler colonialism in northern North America (Canada) and the British Empire, with a particular specialization in the nineteenth- and early-twentieth-century history of British Columbia.
+Both deeply rooted in place and transnational in its framing, my recent work has explored the critical role of family, affect, and the everyday in settler colonial projects, uncovering intimate and political histories at the foundations of the world in which we live today.

 My first book, Nothing to Write Home About: British Family Correspondence and the Settler Colonial Everyday in British Columbia, came out with UBC Press in 2019.
 A detailed study of thousands of British family letters written between the United Kingdom and British Columbia, this work elucidates the critical, entwined, and otherwise unexamined role of trans-imperial families and the everyday in the making of a white settler society.

 L. Ishiguro.
 Nothing to Write Home About: British Family Correspondence and the Settler Colonial Everyday in British Columbia.
 Vancouver: University of British Columbia Press, 2019.

 L. Ishiguro and Madokoro, L., “White Supremacy, Political Violence, and Community: The Questions We Ask, from 1907 to 2017”, in Confronting Canadian Migration History , D. Ross Active History, 2019, pp. 77-83.

 L. Ishiguro, “'A Dreadful Little Glutton Always Telling You About Food': The Epistolary Everyday and the Making of Settler Colonial British Columbia”, Canadian Historical Review, vol. 99, no. 2, pp. 258-283, 2018.